skinnerboxentertainment/VibeCodeTrisMVP/README.md

 ### Core Gameplay Mechanics

 -   **Deterministic Engine:** Experience unparalleled consistency.
 Every game is 100% reproducible from an initial seed and input log, powered by a finely-tuned, tick-based simulation and a custom Pseudo-Random Number Generator (PRNG).
+That said, this feature is not currently exposed to the player;
 -   **Modern Tetris Ruleset:** Enjoy the familiar yet refined mechanics of the Super Rotation System (SRS) for precise piece manipulation and a 7-Bag randomizer for equitable piece distribution.
 -   **Advanced Scoring System:** Engage with a unified multiplier system that richly rewards high-tempo, skilled play.
-Score big with bonuses for line clears, intricate T-Spins, sustained combos, and back-to-back achievements.
+Score big with bonuses for line clears, sustained combos, etc.
--   **Strategic Hold & Next Queue:** Master your strategy with standard hold piece functionality and a multi-piece "next" preview, allowing for deep tactical planning.
 -   **Adjustable Timings:** Tailor the gameplay to your exact preferences with user-configurable DAS (Delayed Auto Shift) and ARR (Auto Repeat Rate) for optimal responsiveness.

 ### Visual & Rendering System